OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 ## Introduction

-In order to implement a proper user management system, almost all systems integrate a **Forgot Password?** service, which allows the user to request a reset to their password whenever they forget any of them, or if their account ever gets breached.
+In order to implement a proper user management system, almost all systems integrate a **Forgot Password** service, which allows the user to request a reset to their password whenever they forget any of them, or if their account ever gets breached.

 Even though this functionality looks straightforward and easy to implement, the details of its implementation makes it a sweet spot for security attacks, such as the renowned [user enumeration attack](https://owasp.org/www-project-web-security-testing-guide/stable/4-Web_Application_Security_Testing/03-Identity_Management_Testing/04-Testing_for_Account_Enumeration_and_Guessable_User_Account.html).